+LEVEL: High School (HS)

+DIVISION(S): Grades 9/10 and Grades 11/12

+COMPOSITION OF TEAM: 2-3 students per team

+NUMBER OF TEAMS: Preliminary - Determined by your local MESA center Regional - # of teams per division at the discretion of each region (Northern/Central, LA/Central Coast, and Southern)

+SPONSORS: Imperial Valley MESA College Prep

-Changes, if any, from "DRAFT" rules are highlighted in "yellow."
-Students will design and construct a glider capable of carrying the largest possible weight, in the form of hex nuts, while achieving the longest flight distance after being launched by the Launching Mechanism.
-The glider must successfully clear the designated obstacle.
+design form by th obsta quest may ges, if any, from "DRAFT" rules are highlighted in "yellow."
+Students will n and construct a glider capable of carrying the largest possible weight, in the of hex nuts, while achieving the longest flight distance after being launched e Launching Mechanism.
+The glider must successfully clear the designated cle.
 The glider must be the original work of each team.
-Judges may ask questions for verification.
-Participation logistics, limits, and competition facilities may vary by host site.
+Judges may ask ions for verification.
+Participation logistics, limits, and competition facilities vary by host site.
+Advisors and students are responsible for verifying this nation with their local MESA center.
+Students should take into consideration

+may vary by host site.
 Advisors and students are responsible for verifying this information with their local MESA center.
 Students should take into consideration the transportation of projects; competition ready projects must be transported safely to the competition site.